adobe-type-tools/psautohint/README.md

 Testing
 -------

-We have a test suite that can be run with:
+The package test suite can be run with:

     pytest